KasparEtter/ef1p/pages/email/email.md

 In such circumstances, the address `postmaster@` followed by the domain from the [`HELO`/`EHLO` command](https://datatracker.ietf.org/doc/html/rfc7208#section-1.1.4) is used for SPF evaluation.
-The [`HELO` identity](https://datatracker.ietf.org/doc/html/rfc7208#section-2.3) can also be verified separately by evaluating the SPF record of the `HELO`/`EHLO` domain.
+The [`HELO` identity](https://datatracker.ietf.org/doc/html/rfc7208#section-2.3) can also be verified separately by evaluating the SPF record of the `HELO` / `EHLO` domain.
-Email service providers would have to configure SPF records for each of their outgoing mail servers.
+Mailbox providers would have to configure SPF records for each of their outgoing mail servers.
 As far as I can tell, this is rarely done in practice.
 I found SPF records only for the outgoing mail servers of Outlook.com.
 Unless you run your mail servers yourself, this aspect of SPF is nothing to worry about.